 Comparison is the thief of joy.
-It’s hard not to compare a little when you go to the gym.
+It’s hard not to compare a little when you’re at the gym.

 When you workout at home you more easily make the only comparison that really matters.
 How well you did today compared to yesterday.
 You’re in competition with yourself, not the younger, fitter member at the gym.

 Going for a walk with your girlfriend takes exercise to the next level.
 Chatty healthy fun.

 Lively outdoor activities with your kids builds strong bodies and relationships.